18leij2/personal-website/README.md

 # Personal Website

-This is a website that describes everything about me — my hobbies, projects, and passions.

-The website is hosted through Github Pages: https://18leij2.github.io/personal-website/
+This is a website design that describes me, made for the LMC2700 personal website assignment.
+It is hosted [here](https://18leij2.github.io/personal-website/).